Adityasingh2411/Google-Cyclistic/README.md

 Cyclistic’s 12-month ride data, split into 4 quarterly CSV files from the year 2019.

+The dataset used in this project is too large to upload directly to GitHub.

+🔗 You can download it here: [Download Dataset from Google Drive]

 🛠️ Process Overview

 Data Cleaning: Standardized mismatched column names across quarters.